binidowu/alx-system_engineering-devops/0x00-shell_basics/README.md

 2. 1-listit displays the contents list of your current directory.

 3. 2-bring_me_home: This script changes the working directory to the user’s home directory.

+4. 3-listfiles: This script displays the current directory contents in a long format